GLOBAL MARKETS-Stocks, euro slip on euro zone debt skepticsm

 * Oil slips below $114 barrel as euro zone output falls

-* U.S. government debt gains on flight to safety bids (Adds fresh prices; oil, gold settlement prices)
+* U.S. government debt gains on flight to safety bids (Adds fresh prices)

 By Herbert Lash